mochimochiki/hugo-theme-vivliocli/exampleSite/content/en/Manual/pdfconfig.md

 ## _pdfcolophon.md

 This is the template for colophon generation.
 This file is necessary when `colophon:true` is specified in the front matter of `_pdf.md`.
+If you use properties described in the `_pdf.md`, the shortcode `PDFProperty` is useful.

 ```toml
 ---